The Clergy System

 But what happened?
 Like the trembling, cowering multitude at the foot of Horeb, when the first covenant was given, we did not want God speaking to us.
 We did not want to become a family with its intimacy.
 We were afraid to be sons.
 We rebelled at the idea of a Father.
 We wanted a God afar off, a remote Deity to be worshipped in an institution and by a prescribed ritual.
 One can be a member of an organization, pay his dues and attend the meetings, without ever really becoming involved.
 His contribution pays for the benefits which the institution is created to provide.

 So we wanted worship to be something done for us, a performance prepared in advance and carried out by trained actors whom we could watch and applaud and appreciate for their skills.
 We did not want worship to be the crying out of our own hearts for help or the sobbing on the shoulder of our elder brother, who endured all things as we do and was yet without sin.
 We craved an “order of worship” printed in a program and appropriate to holy days and holy seasons.
 And the flesh triumphed over the Spirit.
 We got what we wanted and we can go through it for an hour once per week wholly detached in life and concern.
 Once more the startling questions of yesterday come echoing through the empty, dusty, cobweb-strung hearts which are no longer being led by the Spirit.
-“Can it be that you are so stupid?
-You started with the spiritual; do you now look to the material to make you perfect?
-Have all of your great experiences been in vain — if vain indeed they should be?
-(Galatians 3.3,4).
+“Are ye so foolish? having begun in the Spirit, are ye now made perfect by the flesh?
+Have ye suffered so many things in vain? if it be yet in vain.”
+(Galatians 3:3-4).
 We have not progressed in the Spirit.
 We have retrogressed to the law.
 We have gone back to the weak and beggarly elements.
 We are acting as if the death of Jesus was a myth and the cross at Calvary a fantasy.
 We are not the family for which God planned.
 We are an organization of our own design, coming before God with a mixture of Judaistic and cultural forms which we have blended together and call worship.
 There is a veil over our eyes in the reading of the Word.

 Let me not be vague.
 Let me not hint at what I mean.
 We have refused to believe that the God who created heaven and earth and all that is in them does not dwell in temples made with hands, and neither is worshipped with men’s hands as though he needed anything.
 So we continue to spend billions of dollars every year to prove that Paul was mistaken when he stood among the pagan shrines at Athens.
 One of the strengths of primitive saints was that they had no shrines like the pagan world.
 Their God could not be localized, confined or shut up, so that men would have to visit him as they did the sick.
 And now we dedicate buildings to God exactly as Solomon did in the days of spiritual adolescence, and men stand up and intone in sepulchral tones, “I was glad when they said unto me, Let us go up to the house of God.”